patricknakayama/Red_vs_Blue_Team/DefensiveSummary.md

 ![CPU Usage Monitor](Images/CPU_alert.png)

-### Suggestions for Going Further
+### Security Recommendations
 - Each alert above pertains to a specific vulnerability/exploit.
 Alerts only detect malicious behavior, but do not stop it.
 For each vulnerability/exploit identified by the alerts above, a patch has been recommended.

 The logs and alerts generated during the assessment suggest that this network is susceptible to several active threats, identified by the alerts above.
 In addition to watching for occurrences of such threats, the network should be hardened against them.
 The Blue Team suggests that IT implement the fixes below to protect the network:

 - Enumeration and Brute Force Attacks
   - **Patch**: WordPress Hardening
-    - Lock out accounts after a number of failed attempts and implement multi-factor authentication (MFA).
+    - Lock out accounts after a predetermined number of failed attempts and implement multi-factor authentication (MFA).
     - Disable the WordPress REST API and XML-RPC if it’s not needed and configure the web server to block requests to /?author=<number>.
     - Prohibit exposure of /wp-admin and /wp-login.php.